Thank you for reading our post, please rate this article at the end.

 -

-Let’s discover why switchbacks are important and why you should care about them.
+Let’s discover why switchbacks are essential and why you should care about them.

-The term switchback is used in fields other than hiking, but it has the same meaning – a switchback is a zigzag trail that goes up a steep hill or mountain.
-Switchbacks are commonly used when building roads and railroad tracks.
+The term switchback is used in fields beyond hiking, but it has the same meaning: a switchback is a zigzag trail that ascends a steep hill or mountain.
+Switchbacks are commonly used in road and railroad construction.

-The rationale behind using switchbacks in road or railroad buildings is to minimize the need for tunnels and heavy earthworks.
+The rationale for using switchbacks in road or railroad construction is to minimize the need for tunnels and extensive earthworks.
 In other words, switchbacks cut construction costs.

 Why Are Switchbacks Important?

 The purpose of switchbacks is to protect the earth from excessive erosion.
-Trails straight up a slope allow water to move down faster than through zigzag trails.
-This sooner or later hollows out the trail, as well as washes vegetation and soil down the hill
+Trails that run straight up a slope allow water to flow faster than zigzag trails.
+This, sooner or later, hollows out the trail and washes vegetation and soil down the hill.

 A straight trail would eventually become unusable and even dangerous due to erosion.
 Switchbacks are used to address this issue.
 Not only that, but switchbacks are often complemented by rolling dips that allow water to be conveyed off the trail.